MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Methodology

 \subsection{Graph Neural Network and Feature Fusion}

-We utilize the graph-embedded deep feedforward network (GEDFN) model \cite{kong2018graph} as the core GNN component used in MOTGNN.
-Unlike standard fully connected architectures, GEDFN directly incorporates the adjacency matrix into the weight connections between the input and the first hidden layers.
-This design enables the model to respect the feature-level relationships encoded in the graph while enforcing the sparsity, a common assumption for omics-based feature graphs.
-The number of neurons in the first hidden layer must be the same as the input dimension.
-Formally, given the reduced input data $X^* \in \mathbb{R}^{n \times p^*}$ and its graph adjacency matrix $\tilde{A} \in \mathbb{R}^{p^* \times p^*}$ (augmented with self-loops), the first hidden layer $Z_1 \in \mathbb{R}^{n \times p^*}$ is computed as
+We use the graph-embedded deep feedforward network (GEDFN) model \citep{kong2018graph} as the core GNN component used in MOTGNN.
+Unlike standard fully connected architectures, GEDFN directly incorporates the adjacency matrix into the weight connections between the input and the first hidden layer.
+This design allows the model to respect the feature-level relationships encoded in the graph while enforcing sparsity, which is a common assumption for omics-based feature graphs.
+The number of neurons in the first hidden layer is set equal to the input dimension.
+Given a reduced input data $X^* \in \mathbb{R}^{n \times p^*}$ and its augmented graph adjacency matrix $\tilde{A} \in \mathbb{R}^{p^* \times p^*}$, the first hidden layer $Z_1 \in \mathbb{R}^{n \times p^*}$ is computed as

-where $W_{in} \in \mathbb{R}^{p^* \times p^*}$ and $b_{in} \in \mathbb{R}^{n \times p^*}$ are the weight and bias matrices, $\odot$ denotes element-wise (Hadamard) multiplication, and $\sigma(\cdot)$ is the activation function.
-The design of GEDFN shares conceptual similarities with the graph attention network (GAT) formulation discussed in \cite{chen2023bridging}, where the GAT layer is represented as
+where $W_{\text{in}} \in \mathbb{R}^{p^* \times p^*}$ and $b_{\text{in}} \in \mathbb{R}^{n \times p^*}$ are the weight and bias matrices, $\odot$ denotes element-wise (Hadamard) multiplication, and $\sigma(\cdot)$ is the activation function.
+This ensures that only graph-supported connections are active between the input features and the first hidden layer.
+The design of GEDFN shares conceptual similarities with the graph attention network (GAT) formulation discussed in \citep{chen2023bridging}, where the GAT layer is represented as

-with $W_{attention} \in \mathbb{R}^{n \times n}$ and the nodes representing samples rather than features.
+with $W_{\text{attention}} \in \mathbb{R}^{n \times n}$ and the nodes representing samples rather than features.
 In this formulation, GAT dynamically learns attention weights over neighbors.
-Similarly, GEDFN enables dynamic weight learning while ensuring that connections between features and the first hidden layer are strictly supported by the feature graph.
+In GEDFN, the graph structure constrains which connections are allowed, while the model still learns connection strengths.
 This yields a sparse and interpretable architecture tailored to omics data.

-Following the training of three omics-specific GNNs, each on its respective dimension-reduced input and constructed graph, we obtain three last hidden representations: $Z_1$, $Z_2$, and $Z_3$.
+After training three omics-specific GNNs, each on its own dimension-reduced input and constructed graph, we obtain three final hidden representations: $Z_1$, $Z_2$, and $Z_3$.
 These embeddings are concatenated to form a unified representation:

-where $Z$ denotes the concatenated neurons, and is then passed to a DFN, which consists of fully connected layers and a final softmax output to perform binary disease classification.
+which is then passed to a DFN consisting of fully connected layers and a final softmax output layer to perform binary disease classification.